evrusnak/SHE_appchallenge2024/README.md

 **Wind turbines** are well-known for causing bird mortalities.
 Their moving blades and white colour make them difficult for flying birds to maneuver around.
 They pose a very high risk to birds, especially ones that tend to soar in search of food like hawks and gulls.

 This map shows our suitability modelling overlain with FLAP Canada data on bird strikes reported by the citizens of Toronto in the spring migration season of 2023.
 FLAP Canada records if the birds were found dead, alive, in flocks (multiple), if no bird were found but evidence of a strike was present (e.g., powdery outline of bird on window), or if information was unreported (unknown).
-You too can contribute to this dataset through FLAP Canada’s website!
+You too can contribute to this dataset through [FLAP Canada’s website](https://flap.org)!
-[insert link to flap website] (SHE_appchallenge2024/images /concrete_migration.png)

 ## Open Source Data
 Urban Environment Data: